ebonnal/streamable/CONTRIBUTING.md

-# Designs [WIP]
+# Designs

 ## Fluent Interface Pattern
-The library is built around a **single entry point**, the `Stream` class.
-This is the only import the user needs.
-It must be trivial to use, all the behaviors it exposes should be carefully named and designed to make them self-explanatory.
-A stream declaration should resemble natural language as closely as possible:
+The lib is built around a single entry point, the `Stream` class.
+This is the only import required.
+This lib must be trivial to use, all the behaviors it exposes should be carefully named and designed to make them self-explanatory as much as possible.
+A stream declaration should resemble natural language:
 ```python
 events = Stream(events).foreach(print).truncate(when=lambda event: event["year"] > "2023").catch(KeyError)
 ```